 Once again, that might have been the end of the Hatfields and McCoys feud.
 But as in all great stories of feuding families, two star-crossed lovers emerged.

-A Love Story Fuels More Blood Between The Hatfields And McCoys
+A Love Story Fuels More Bloodshed Between The Hatfields And McCoys

 Roseanna McCoy, daughter of Randolph McCoy, soon ran away from her home to live with Johnse Hatfield, the son of Devil Anse.